 At our hospital for meth addiction in Chandler, AZ, our philosophy is centered on helping those who come to us for treatment find hope, purpose, and optimism.
 We believe that hope comes from helping our patients to recognize that their future can be different and is the fuel necessary for complete recovery.
 Our highly trained and qualified staff strive to help individuals define their purpose outside of addiction and mental illness.
 We want to guide them in developing discharge plans that emphasize their strengths and desired purpose.
 At our hospital for meth abuse, we approach all of our clients with optimism about their recovery and about their future, addressing each roadblock independently and using any setbacks that may arise as opportunities for growth.

-Types of Treatment Offered at Our Hospital in Chandler, AZ
+Types of meth addiction treatment offered at Oasis Behavioral Health Hospital in Chandler, AZ

 When patients first arrive at our hospital for meth addiction, they take part in a comprehensive evaluation in order for us to gain an understanding of the unique needs presented by each individual.
 By doing this, we are able to determine the most appropriate level of care that will meet those specific needs.
 We have an acute inpatient hospitalization program that has been designed for adolescents aged 11-17 and adults aged 18 and older who are in need of a secure environment in order to find stabilization and recovery.